CreateFutures - Programmes for Youth Community Groups

 The V&A is supporting Kensal Voices, a project run by SPID Theatre.
-Kensal Voices focuses on the heritage of council estate Kensal House, a listed building in North Kensington, which has been designed by modernist architect Maxwell Fry.
+Kensal Voices focuses on the heritage of council estate Kensal House, a listed building in North Kensington, which was designed by modernist architect Maxwell Fry.

 The V&A believes this is a valuable project to raise awareness of design and architectural heritage and to strengthen relationships between the V&A and local community groups.